Temperature-dependent acoustic loss at microwave frequencies in thin-film lithium niobate

 where $\eta_1$ ($\eta_2$) denotes the acoustic wave excitation (receiving) efficiencies by the excitation (receiving) IDT, and $r_1$ and $r_2$ are reflectivities of acoustic waves at the two IDTs, respectively.
 Therefore, the ratio of the amplitudes of two wave packets is:

 , where $\eta_1$ ($\eta_2$), which will need independent calibration, are canceled out.
 We fabricate a set of devices with identical IDT designs and fabrication processes, but with varying delay lengths $L$.
-Assuming that the acoustic reflectivity $r_1$($r_2$) remain constant across these devices, the acoustic propagation loss $\alpha$ is extracted by fitting $\gamma(L)$ as a function of $L$.
+Assuming that the acoustic reflectivities $r_1$ and $r_2$ remain the same across these devices, the acoustic propagation loss $\alpha$ is extracted by fitting $\gamma(L)$ as a function of $L$.
+It should be noted that the acoustic loss is extracted from free-propagating delay-line measurements without lateral confinement.
+As a result, the reported loss includes not only intrinsic propagation loss but also additional contributions arising from the measurement configuration, associated with beam walk-off and divergence, which reduce the overlap between the acoustic field and the receiving transducer.
+A detailed evaluation of these effects is provided in Supplementary Information~\ref{smsec:walkoff}.

-Fig. \ref{Fig1}(c) shows the measured S-parameters, reflection coefficient $S_{11}$ and transmission coefficient $S_{21}$, of a representative device fabricated on sample A. Each IDT consists of 25 pairs of electrode fingers with a slightly chirped pitch ranging from 1.5~$\mu$m to 1.65~$\mu$m and a constant duty cycle of 50\%.
+Fig.~\ref{Fig1}(c) shows the measured S-parameters, reflection coefficient $S_{11}$, and transmission coefficient $S_{21}$, of a representative device fabricated on sample A. Each IDT consists of 25 pairs of electrode fingers with a slightly chirped pitch ranging from 1.5~$\mu$m to 1.65~$\mu$m and a constant duty cycle of 50\%.
 The two shaded regions, I and II, correspond to the excitation of the fundamental Rayleigh mode and shear-horizontal (SH) mode, respectively.
-The corresponding displacement field distributions for the two modes, simulated using the finite-element method, are shown in Fig. \ref{Fig1}(d).
+The corresponding displacement field distributions for the two modes, simulated using the finite-element method, are shown in Fig.~\ref{Fig1}(d).

 We first focus on the Rayleigh mode in the 1.82–1.87~GHz frequency range.
 All measurements are conducted at room temperature unless otherwise noted.
-By applying a window over the selected frequency band and performing an inverse Fourier transform of the measured $S_{21}(f)$, we obtain the time-domain response of the Rayleigh mode, as shown in Fig. \ref{Fig2}(a).
+By applying a window over the selected frequency band and performing an inverse Fourier transform of the measured $S_{21}(f)$, we obtain the time-domain response of the Rayleigh mode, as shown in Fig.~\ref{Fig2}(a).
 The two peaks in each time-domain response correspond to the arrivals of the first and the second acoustic wave packets.
 Fitting the delay time with the delay length, as shown in Fig. \ref{Fig2}(b), yields a group velocity of $v_g=3,228$~m/s, which agrees well with the simulation.

 We then calculate acoustic loss $\gamma(L)$ for each device.
 This ratio reflects the accumulated acoustic propagation loss over a propagation distance of $2L$, as plotted in Fig. \ref{Fig2}(c).
 By performing a linear fit to the measured loss as a function of the propagation length, we extract a Rayleigh-mode propagation loss of 6.97~dB/mm at a central frequency of 1.84~GHz.